Traditional phone systems are expensive. But cloud-based phone solutions offer a cheaper alternative for business and personal use alike.

 Ooma is the perfect VoIP phone solution for small businesses and startup companies.
 It’s easy to deploy, and best of all—affordable.

-I like Ooma because the plans are straightforward.
+We like Ooma because the plans are straightforward.
 You can get a basic package with just the core features or pay a little more for advanced capabilities like video conferencing, call recording, voicemail subscription, and higher usage limits.

 Every Ooma business plan comes with essential features like a virtual receptionist, SMS messaging, virtual fax, a call log, hold music, call transfers, extension dialing, and more.